rvbelefonte/Rockfish/docs/source/tutorial/index.rst

 Introduction
 ------------

-:ref:`pickdatabase-tutorial` -- *How to setup and work with a pick database*
+:ref:`pickdatabase-tutorial` -- *Setup and work with a pick database*

+:ref:`tomography-tutorial` -- *Create velocity models, raytrace, and run tomographic inversions.*